kSiadat/microscope-image-analyser/README.md

 + For images with high amounts of clusters, analysis may take several minutes
 + For images with very low amounts of clusters, the results can vary
 + It doesn't work if multiple objects overlap each other, as they will be detected as 1 object
++ Scale entry is very limited since it currently only works if the scale bar is about 127 pixels long, I plan on fixing this in the future
 + You are limited to having 10 results open at once
 + There is no inbuilt method for saving the analysed image
 + Saving results in a text file is inefficient use of space